 While conferences have a particular flow, they are a space for young people to get what they need.
 Conferences often begin with the simple question—“How are you?” before segueing into an update from last week’s chat.
 Sometimes, that takes up the entirety of the meeting—and that’s okay.
 Other times, a conference might include looking ahead, perhaps by a student asking for what they need from an adult or together creating a plan of action for meeting a competency.
 You can read more about Learner-Centered Conferences on Embark’s website.
 555 Minutes

 Bookending each day, community meeting and community reflection anchor the student experience.
 Community meeting serves as a daily check-in, where logistical information is shared and students set their academic and personal intentions for the day.
 Community reflection provides a daily checkout during which students are able to reflect back on the day’s learning.
-Both community times provide a structured environment in which students can process their learning, share out their success and/or failures, and ask for help and guidance from their peers and educators.
+Both community times provide a structured environment in which students can process their learning, share out their success and/or struggles, and ask for help and guidance from their peers and educators.

 Supporting Structures